-- Workload: There has been an increase in the number of enquiries from accountholders, the number of accounts to be closed, the number of payments to be processed and the number of letters to be produced. - A reduction in the assets under management: It is anticipated that most of the 18 year olds will want to withdraw their maturity funds. - Cashflow: As the CTF is a unit linked contract units are being sold to generate sufficient capital to pay out the maturities. - Reputational risk: As the CTF is a stocks and shares tracker fund which is priced weekly the performance of the stock markets at the time of maturity will determine the maturity value.
-The volatility of the investment markets over the last years has resulted in lower values being paid and adverse reaction from the CTF accountholders may result in reputational damage done to both the CTF brand and Unity Mutual.

-Reduction in funds and income
+- Workload: There has been an increase in the number of enquiries from accountholders, the number of accounts to be closed, the number of payments to be processed and the number of letters produced.
+Additional resources have been recruited and further investment in the IT systems has been undertaken to automate the maturity processes. - A reduction in the assets under management: Our experience shows that around half of CTF accountholders want to withdraw their funds on maturity, although there has been some success in the reinvestment of the maturity proceeds in the Lifetime ISA and Flexible ISA. - Cashflow: As the CTF is a unit linked contract units are being sold to generate sufficient capital to pay out the maturities.
+This process is working well. - Reputational risk: As the CTF is a stocks and shares tracker fund which is priced weekly the performance of the stock markets at the time of maturity will determine the maturity value.
+The volatility of the investment markets could result in lower values being paid and adverse reaction from the CTF accountholders may result in reputational damage done to both the CTF brand and Unity Mutual. - A reduction in the funds will have an impact in the income from the annual management charge and this is being monitored closely.

-CRM Systems
+Systems Development